The 2018 MLB Trade Deadline: What the SF Giants Will Do -- What they Should Do

 As LA’s starting pitching gets healthy again and Justin Turner returns (again), and the D-Backs get A.J.
 Pollock and Steven Souza back in the everyday line-up, we will see more separation in the NL West standings.

-But as of today, the Giants and Dodgers have each won 33 games, Colorado has 32 wins, and San Diego has 31 wins.
+But as of today, the Dodgers have won 35 games, Colorado has 33 wins, and San Diego has 33 wins.

-That’s right, the Padres have two wins less than the Dodgers.
+That’s right, the Padres have two wins less than the Dodgers going into tonight’s games.
 It’s going to be fascinating to see what A.J.
 Preller will do at the trade deadline.
 Imagine what the Pads could get for RP Brad Hand.

 The DIFF is a clear indicator that San Francisco’s results have jumped their run production/prevention abilities.
-Currently, the three closest comps are Detroit with a -31 DIFF and a 31-36 record; the Mets at -35 DIFF with a 28-34 record; and Toronto with a -19 DIFF and 30-35.
+Currently, the two closest comps are Toronto with a -27 DIFF and a 30-38 record, and Detroit at -28 DIFF and a 33-37 record.

 So the Giants are clearly getting results above their performance level, with the obvious downside being the inevitability of coming back to earth sooner than later.